Backyard deer feeding really taking off

 Outdoorsguy

-21 thoughts on “Backyard deer feeding really taking off”
+21 Replies to “Backyard deer feeding really taking off”

 1. For a few years now my husband and I have been feeding the deer.
 We buy special deer feed from a local farming supply store and buy carrots wholesale and slightly blemished apples from the grocery at a reduced price.
 We also start the feeding in Sept. when they come for the apples falling from the trees (and yes, our garden has only ornamentals that the deer do not eat.
 I plant my vegetables in screen houses.)
 We have up to 16 deer twice each day.
 We distribute the feed in small buckets around the garden and along the deer trails in the forest close to the house.
 All our visitors are adult females and youngsters, only once or twice have we seen a young buck — but then again, we live in a prime hunting area though we do not hunt ourselves.